Symptoms of a brain tumor can vary depending on the tumor’s size, type, and location.

-- Emotional & personality: Cognitive rehabilitation therapy, psychotherapy, and medication
+- Emotional & personality: Cognitive rehabilitation therapy, psychotherapy, medication

-- Learning & memory: Cognitive rehabilitation therapy and speech and language therapy
+- Learning & memory: Cognitive rehabilitation therapy, speech and language therapy

-- Attention & concentration: Cognitive rehabilitation therapy and medication
+- Attention & concentration: Cognitive rehabilitation therapy, medication

-- Executive functioning/general intellectual abilities: Cognitive rehabilitation therapy and problem-solving therapy
+- Executive functioning/general intellectual abilities: Cognitive rehabilitation therapy, problem-solving therapy

 Fatigue is a common brain tumor symptom.
 It can include: